About Mussar Blues

 Bechirah Point / Choice Point

 In many decisions it is easy to choose the right.
-But in decisions that connect to our imbalances, that choice is difficult.
+But in decisions that connect to our imbalances, that choice can be difficult.
 We might know the right choice, and yet be unable to do it.
 We might fool ourselves, talk ourselves out of the right choice, or find some reason that excuses us from the right choice.

 Rabbi Eliyahu Dessler called these difficult decisions bechirah points / choice points, and it is here that we need to intentionally and actively choose the right path.
 Every time we choose, that choice becomes easier for us in the future.
 When we choose right, we strengthen our ability to choose right again.
 When we choose wrong, we strengthen harmful habits.
 Mussar can help us do this hard work at these opportunities for growth.